dprojects/Woodworking/Docs/README.md

 * **create Mortise** this button creates a `PartDesign :: Pocket` object on the face loaded with the third `set` button.
 If no such face has been loaded, a `PartDesign :: Pocket` object will be created on the face loaded with the second `set` button.
 This allows you to freely select face to create a Mortise, as well as use a joint pattern from tools like [jointTenonCut](#jointtenoncut) and create a Mortise.
 * **create Tenon** this button creates a `PartDesign :: Pad` object on the face loaded with the second `set` button.
 * **create Tenon and Mortise** this button creates a `PartDesign :: Pad` object on the face loaded with the second `set` button and also creates a `PartDesign :: Pocket` object on the face loaded with the third `set` button.

+> [!TIP]
+> In this tool, the tenon is considered as a dowel.
+This means the length of the tenon will be doubled because
+> the mortises will be in both pieces of wood, and the same length will be hidden in both pieces of wood simultaneously.
+> This is correct solution from carpentry point of view because in real life, creating joints is not about building
+> a snowman in winter, gluing small pieces to the edge of a board to create a joint.
+In real life, finger joints or dovetail
+> joints are created by cutting pieces from a large piece of wood, so the recommended workflow with this tool is to use the
+> mortise option, with each tenon treated as a dowel.
+This also allows you to verify whether the joint you are designing
+> can be made by cutting and how the cutting process should proceed in real life.
+However, if you want to get a tenon as
+> part of the board, an attachment, in the cut list, you should select Body and choose the option for the selected objects.

 **Video tutorials:**
 * [How to create tenon and mortise quickly](https://www.youtube.com/watch?v=vuddlHfAbCc)